mfkiwl/hoomd-blue/ARCHITECTURE.md

 There are two MD integrators: `IntegratorTwoStep` implements normal MD simulations and `FIREENergyMinimizer` implements energy minimization.
 In MD, the integrator maintains the list of user-supplied forces (`ForceCompute`) to apply to particles.
-Both integrators also maintain a list of user-supplied integration methos (`IntegrationMethodTwoStep`).
+Both integrators also maintain a list of user-supplied integration methods (`IntegrationMethodTwoStep`).
 Each method instance operates on a single particle group (`ParticleGroup`) and is solely responsible for integrating the equations of motion of all particles in that group.